Riddhimaan-Senapati/consulting-chatbot/frontend/README.md

 # Frontend Code
-This is the frontend of our code built using NextJs
+This is the frontend of our code built using Next.Js.
+Here are the the [Next.Js docs](https://nextjs.org/docs)

 ## Installation and usage